SR-22 Insurance: What It Is, How Much It Costs & How to Get It

 Despite the common nickname "SR-22 insurance," an SR-22 is not an insurance policy.
 It is a Certificate of Financial Responsibility (CFR) — a document that your insurance company files with your state's Department of Motor Vehicles (DMV) to prove you carry at least the minimum required liability coverage.
 Think of it as a formal promise from your insurer to the state: "This driver is covered, and we will notify you if that ever changes."

 The SR-22 itself costs very little to file — typically $15 to $50 as a one-time fee per filing.
-The real financial impact comes from being labeled a high-risk driver, which causes your underlying insurance premiums to rise significantly — often 40% to over 160% above standard rates.
-In 2026, SR-22 insurance averages around $3,000 annually for liability-only coverage, with total annual costs ranging from $1,800 to $5,600 depending on your state, insurer, and violation type.
+The real financial impact comes from being labeled a high-risk driver, which causes your underlying insurance premiums to rise significantly — often 60% to over 200% above standard rates.
+In 2026, SR-22 drivers can expect to pay roughly $114–$169/month on average for minimum liability coverage nationally, with annual costs varying widely by state, insurer, and violation type.

 Standard Auto Insurance